 Children and Families' Minister

-20 hour a week post at All Saints Whitstable in the Whitstable Team Ministry
+A new part-time post at All Saints Whitstable in the Whitstable Team Ministry

 Job Description - Person Specification